-□ For information on the quality program for your specific health plan, call Customer Service.
-You may also access this information via the website (uhcmedicaresolutions.com/resources/mapdp-information-forms.html).
-Select, "Commitment to Quality." □You can call the SHIP.
-For details, go to Chapter 2, Section 3. □You can contact Medicare . ☐ You can visit the Medicare website to read or download the publication "Medicare Rights & Protections."
-(The publication is available at: medicare.gov/Pubs/pdf/11534-Medicare-Rights-and-Protections.pdf) ☐ Or, you can call 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week (TTY 1-877-486-2048).
-Section 2 You have some responsibilities as a member of the plan Things you need to do as a member of the plan are listed below.
-If you have any questions, please call Customer Service. ☐ Get familiar with your covered services and the rules you must follow to get these covered services.
-Use this Evidence of Coverage to learn what is covered for you and the rules you need to follow to get your covered services. $\square$ Chapters 3 and 4 give the details about your medical services. ☐ If you have any other health insurance coverage in addition to our plan, or separate prescription drug coverage, you are required to tell us.
-Chapter 1 tells you about coordinating these benefits. ☐ Tell your doctor and other health care providers that you are enrolled in our plan.
-Show your UnitedHealthcare member ID card whenever you get your medical care. ☐ Help your doctors and other providers help you by giving them information, asking questions, and following through on your care. ☐ To help get the best care, tell your doctors and other health providers about your health problems.
-Follow the treatment plans and instructions that you and your doctors agree upon.
-Make sure your doctors know all of the drugs you are taking, including over-the-counter drugs, vitamins, and supplements. $\square$ If you have any questions, be sure to ask and get an answer you can understand. □ Be considerate .
-We expect all our members to respect the rights of other patients.
-We also expect you to act in a way that helps the smooth running of your doctor's office, hospitals, and other offices. □ Pay what you owe.
-As a plan member, you are responsible for these payments: $\hfill \square$ You must continue to pay your Medicare Part B premium to remain a member of the plan. ☐ For some of your medical services covered by the plan, you must pay your share of the cost when you get the service. ☐ If you move outside of our plan service area, you cannot remain a member of our plan.
+☐ For information on the quality program for your specific health plan, call Customer may also access this information via the website (uhcmedicaresolutions.com/reso pdp-information-forms.html).
+Select, "Commitment to Quality." ☐You can call the SHIP.
+For details, go to Chapter 2, Section 3. □You can contact Medicare . □ You can visit the Medicare website to read or download the publication "Medicare Protections."
+(The publication is available at: medicare.gov/Pubs/pdf/11534-Medicare-Rights-and-Protections.pdf) □ Or, you can call 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a wear to be a superficient of the publication of the pub 1-877-486-2048). · Section 2 You have some responsibilities as a member of the) plan Things you need to do as a member of the plan are listed below.
+If you have any quest call Customer Service. tions, please ☐ Get familiar with your covered services and the rules you must follow to get the services.
+Use this Evidence of Coverage to learn what is covered for you and the need to follow to get your covered services. ☐ Chapters 3 and 4 give the details about your medical services. ☐ If you have any other health insurance coverage in addition to our plan, or sep prescription drug coverage, you are required to tell us.
+Chapter 1 tells you about coordinating these benefits. ☐ Tell your doctor and other health care providers that you are enrolled in our pl your UnitedHealthcare member ID card whenever you get your medical care. an.
+Show ☐ Help your doctors and other providers help you by giving them information, as questions, and following through on your care. sking ☐ To help get the best care, tell your doctors and other health providers about you problems.
+Follow the treatment plans and instructions that you and your doctors Make sure your doctors know all of the drugs you are taking, including over-the-drugs, vitamins, and supplements. -counter \square If you have any questions, be sure to ask and get an answer you can understand d. □ Be considerate .
+We expect all our members to respect the rights of other patients expect you to act in a way that helps the smooth running of your doctor's office, he other offices. \square Pay what you owe.
+As a plan member, you are responsible for these payments: ☐ You must continue to pay your Medicare Part B premium to remain a member of of the plan.
+For some of your medical services covered by the plan, you must pay your shar when you get the service. e of the cost ☐ If you move outside of our plan service area, you cannot remain a member of of our plan.

-$\ \square$ If you move within our plan service area, we need to know so we can keep your membership record up to date and know how to contact you. ☐ If you move, it is also important to tell Social Security.
+☐ If you move within our plan service area, we need to know so we can keep your membership record up to date and know how to contact you. ☐ If you move, it is also important to tell Social Security (or the Railroad Retirement Board).